sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 Because of the change of screen version, visit [bad display](https://wiki.sipeed.com/hardware/en/maixIII/ax-pi/faq_axpi.html#Q%EF%BC%9AThe-screen-is-blurred-after-booting.) if your screen does not display well.

+Run command `sample_vo -v dsi0@480x854@60 -m 0` we can see there is colorbar on the screen to test the screen display, make sure you have disabled the framebuffer with command `fboff`, otherwise this `sample_vo -v dsi0@480x854@60 -m 0` will not work, and use command hotkey `Ctrl` + `c` to cancel the command is you want to stop running the application.

+#### Show a picture

 Now we use framebuffer (/dev/fb0) to control the camera content, run command `fbon` to enable the framebuffer, and `fboff` to disable the framebuffer.
 When `/dev/fb0` is enabled, we can display picture on the screen by command `fbv xxx.jpg`, and some pictures have been stored in `/home/res/` directory, display them by yourself.

 ![_home_res](./assets/flash_system/_home_res.jpg)